Newsflash: Our offices will be closed on Monday, October 13th, in observance of Columbus Day.

 8. Type in the Department Description and press Enter.

-9. Press the Save-F4 button or press the F4 key on the keyboard
+9. Press the Save-F4 button or press the F4 key on the keyboard to save the new department

 10. Repeat steps 7 - 9 for each department.